elcorto/docwatch/README.md

 -----------------------------

 Is it possible to build LaTeX?
-Sure, since we support everything `pandoc` can, for a single, self-contained TeX files just do
+Sure, since we support everything `pandoc` can, for a single, self-contained TeX file just do

 ```sh
 $ docwatch foo.tex